Why this economic cycle is different

 Unique circumstances have created two-speed economy

-As the rapid pace of rate rises by the Federal Reserve (Fed) continue to take effect we expect economic indicators to become less contradictory.
-This should occur next year when we anticipate the US economy to be in a recession (see: Why recession looms for the developed world).
+As the rapid pace of rate rises by the Federal Reserve (Fed) continue to take effect, we expect economic indicators to become less contradictory.
+This should occur in 2023 when we anticipate the US economy to be in a recession (see: Why recession looms for the developed world).

 Since the post-war period, every time there has been two consecutive quarters of negative real GDP growth, recession has been confirmed by the NBER (National Bureau of Economic Research).
 The NBER is the official authority on dating US recessions based on monitoring a variety of macro-economic indicators.